KrzysztofPa/KrzysztofPa/README.md

 # 👋 Hi, I'm Krzysztof!
-I'm a beginner junior frontend developer,🏡 Living in Poland 🏡 💻working with JS, HTML & SCSS💻
+I'm a beginner junior frontend developer,🏡 Living in Poland 🏡 💻working with JS, HTML, SCSS & Vue💻

 🌱 I’m studing, also search for work so if you want me to be part of your team, contact me🌱

-Recently, I've been focusing on learning wordpress, php and vue, i am also open to new challenges.
+Recently, I've been focusing on learning php, Sylius and Symphony, i am also open to new challenges.

 ### 📫 How to reach me 📫:
 <-- If you want to contact, please visit linkedIn